berberman/nvfetcher/README.md

 nvfetcher is a tool to automate packages updates in flakes repos.
-It's built on top of [shake](https://www.shakebuild.com/), integrating [nvchecker](https://github.com/lilydjwg/nvchecker).
-It's very simple -- most complicated works are done by nvchecker, nvfetcher just wires it with prefetch tools, producing only one artifact as the result of build. nvfetcher cli program accepts a TOML file as config, which defines a set of package sources to run.
+It's built on top of [shake](https://www.shakebuild.com/), integrating [nvchecker](https://github.com/lilydjwg/nvchecker). nvfetcher cli program accepts a TOML file as config, which defines a set of package sources to run.

 ## Overview